Menu

 in addition to the General Criteria and an interview with the Director of Music, the performance and theory level of the student will be taken into consideration

-in addition to the General Criteria, student must achieve grades of 80% or greater in the discipline specific assessment tasks.
+in addition to the General Criteria, students must achieve grades of 80% or greater in the discipline specific assessment tasks